 By Ola Awoniyi

-Mr. Awoniyi is the Special Adviser on Media to President of the Senate
+Awoniyi is the Special Adviser (Media) to the President of the Senate